apakrash/SI_intelligence_test/README.md

 # Using the Windows executible file

-1. Open cmd.exe on the machine
+1. Open cmd.exe on the machine, with ADMIN privilege (else the script will throw errors)
-2. navigate to the SI-diagnostic-1 folder inside this repository, i.e. cd SI-diagnostic-1
+2. navigate to the SI-diagnostic-1 folder inside this repository
-3. run the file: SI-diagnostic-1.exe
+3. run the file from the admin cmd prmompt: SI-diagnostic-1.exe
 4. The logs will be saved in SI-diagnostic-1.log